gustavoleitao/ajato/README.md

 }
 ```

-The shmema definitions uses moogoose sintaxe.
+The shmema definition uses moogoose sintaxe.
 More infos in https://mongoosejs.com/docs/guide.html#definition

 ## Creating CRUD Operations

-Once you have defined a model, to create CRUD operations you just need to use the CrudController class:
+Once you have defined the model, you just need to use the CrudController class to create CRUD operations.

 ```typescript
 import ajato, {CrudController} from 'ajato'